How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 Number of Features and How Complex They Are

 The minimum viable product is called "minimum" for a reason: you shortlist the must-have features that should be present in the solution for its first launch.
-It is wise to work on feature prioritization and emphasize those features that answer to the users' needs and show your product's uniqueness, saving the rest for post-launch.
+It is wise to work on feature prioritization and emphasize those features that cater to the users' needs and show your product's uniqueness, saving the rest for post-launch.

 You can easily end up having a massive list of features (some of which can definitely be eliminated at the MVP stage).
 In fact, this is one of the most lethal MVP mistakes teams often make.

-But even in cases when the features are chosen wisely, the overall MVP cost can go up if you have to develop many of them, especially if they are intricate and require a lot of time and skill to create (like with cybersecurity matters during fintech app development).
+But even in cases when the features are chosen wisely, the overall MVP app development cost can go up if you have to develop many of them, especially if they are intricate and require a lot of time and skill to create (like with cybersecurity matters during fintech app development).

 Hiring Model